Meet the Team

 After growing up in Illinois, Claire made the move out east to attend the University of Vermont.
 It was there she discovered her interest in creating sustainable food systems.
 Claire has a background in outdoor recreation, and she is excited to continue to be outside with the Gleaners and learn more about agriculture and food access in Massachusetts.
 In her free time, Claire enjoys board games and anything that involves being active outdoors. |

-Max Porten, Mechanic/Driver
+Max Porten, Shop Manager

 Born and raised in Massachusetts, Max is the 5th generation farmer at Cucurbit Farm in Acton, and loves everything about agricultural work.
 He went to Minuteman High School for horticulture and greenhouse management, and likes being outside, getting his hands dirty, and working on tractors and equipment. |